Welcome to Next Level Sailing — located in San Diego, California.

 The Next Level Sailing experience is located at the Maritime Museum of San Diego, which means that entry to the museum is now included FREE for all public guests sailing with us.

 Get to Know Us

 Next Level Sailing prides itself in having a long-standing crew of young and talented sailors.
-Even our ‘back-up’ crew members have been sailing on the ‘America’ for an average of 8 years with the core crew members with us an average 4 years.
+Even our ‘back-up’ crew members have been sailing on the America for an average of eight years with the core crew members with us an average four years.
 Qualified in First Aid and other Coast Guard required credentials, each of our crew members have some key roles in addition to their all-round charm and local knowledge.
 Fathom is our 1st Mate and relief Captain.

-Our narrator Al Sorkin is a Jack of all trades, when not educating our guests about the local sea life or telling a myriad of entertaining jokes, he is a Pirate at our Museum home dock for fun and children’s educational programs.
-Captain Troy…..well he’s just a walking encyclopedia of all things America’s Cup and a wealth of knowledge about San Diego’s Navy presence and local history.
-He was 2nd in charge of the 1995 America’s Cup in San Diego and at the forefront of all the current America’s Cup activities.
+Our narrator, Al Sorkin, is a Jack of all trades, when not educating our guests about the local sea life or telling a myriad of entertaining jokes, he is a pirate at our Museum home dock for fun children’s educational programs.
+Captain Troy… well, he’s just a walking encyclopedia of all things America’s Cup and a wealth of knowledge about San Diego’s Navy presence and local history.
+He was second in charge of the 1995 America’s Cup in San Diego and at the forefront of all the current America’s Cup activities.

-Warren hails from Australia with a nautical background of deep sea fishing & sailing.
-Handling all of the client relationships and contracts for ‘America’, Warren spent 12 years at a local sailing school facility conducting over 900 corporate team building and leisure sailing events prior to joining Next Level Sailing 7 years ago.
+Warren hails from Australia with a nautical background of deep sea fishing and sailing.
+Handling all of the client relationships and contracts for America, Warren spent 12 years at a local sailing school facility conducting over 900 corporate team building and leisure sailing events prior to joining Next Level Sailing seven years ago.

 1st Mate/Relief Captain